How To Answer an Arizona Debt Collection Court Summons

 What Happens if You Don’t Respond to the Lawsuit?

-Not responding to a lawsuit doesn’t make it go away.
-Most frequently, it leads to a default judgment.
-This is a court order that allows the debt collector to pursue serious collection measures like wage garnishment or a bank account levy.
-You have a better chance than you probably think to win the debt collection lawsuit, but to do so, you have to respond and fight it.
+Not responding doesn’t make the case go away.
+In most situations, it leads to a default judgment.
+A default judgment is a court order that allows the debt collector to use stronger collection tools, such as wage garnishment or a bank account levy.

-If you already have a default judgment against you, you may be able to file a motion with the court to vacate the judgment.
+If you already have a default judgment against you, you may be able to file a motion to vacate the judgment.
 Vacate means cancel.
-Filing a motion means you submit more formal paperwork to the court.
-This is often more difficult to do without legal help than filing a simple answer form.
-If you need legal advice or assistance but can’t afford a lawyer, look into the resources in the next section.
+Filing a motion means submitting formal paperwork asking the court to reopen the case.
+This process can be more involved than filing an answer, and some people choose to seek legal help at this stage.
+If you need legal advice or assistance but can’t afford a lawyer, review the resources in the next section.

 Need Legal Help?

-The Arizona Court’s Self-Help Center provides a lot of guidance for Arizonans who are representing themselves in court.
-But if you still have questions or want to meet with someone in person, an Arizona legal aid organization can assist you if you can't afford an attorney.
+The Arizona Judicial Branch offers helpful self-service resources for people who are representing themselves in court.
+If you still have questions or would like to speak with someone directly, you may qualify for help from a legal aid organization if you can’t afford an attorney.